microsoftarchive/http2-katana/README.md

 HTTP/2.0 with Katana

 Please note following:
-* Be aware this code is released as a prototype and it currentlyhandles only basic static files.
+* Be aware this code is released as a prototype and it currently handles only basic static files.
 * This code should only be used for interoperability testing.
 * This prototype supports header compression (draft-ietf-httpbis-header-compression-01), and HTTP/2.0 features such as stream multiplexing, and negotiation mechanisms such as ALPN and HTTP upgrade, as well as the ability to establish direct HTTP/2.0 connections.
 * It does not yet implement server push or flow control.